Why should I hire you?

 For self-published or independent authors who are considering hiring an editor: Having your manuscript properly edited by a professional editor can prevent embarrassing, costly errors in your published work.
 I can also ensure that your copy is optimized for your target audience.
 I can also make your text translate better for different audiences through localization and globalization.

-For authors seeking traditional publication who are considering hiring an editor: Using professional editing services preemptively may help you grow in both confidence and skill as a writer before you face the gauntlet known as querying literary agents.
+For authors seeking traditional publication who are considering hiring an editor: Using professional editing services preemptively may help you grow in both confidence and skill as a writer and storyteller before you face the challenge of querying literary agents.

-If you’d like to have me lead a workshop or give a talk at your next event, I have several presentations and classes available which cover topics such as writing fiction and creative nonfiction; business writing, self-editing for creative writers, business professionals, or students; the history of global literature; culture and activism in writing; authorship as entrepreneurship; and business success for freelancers and small business owners.
+If you’d like to have me lead a workshop or give a talk at your next event, I have several presentations and classes available which cover topics such as writing fiction and creative nonfiction; self-editing; the history of global literature; culture and activism in writing; authorship as entrepreneurship; and business success for freelancers and small business owners.

 What genres or types of writing do you specialize in?